SamuelPloskonka/au-code-repro/README.md

 You will soon come up with something that works well for sharing your data and code.
 And if you're unsure, ask for feedback!

 A few personal tips:
-- Make sure your repository always contains a text or readme file with at least: **Author Name(s), Affiliations, Contact Details, Date, A Brief Summary of Content, Associated Publications, License Information**.
+- Make sure your repository always contains a text or readme file with at least: **Author name(s), Affiliations, Contact Details, Date, A brief summary of content, Associated publications, License information**.
 - Short and informative **in-line comments** are key to easily readable code.
 MiT staff [suggests](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-189-a-gentle-introduction-to-programming-using-python-january-iap-2011/lectures/MIT6_189IAP11_comment.pdf) at least one in-line comment every 1-4 lines.
 - Check out [**GitHub**'s markdown](https://guides.github.com/features/mastering-markdown/) you can use it to rapidly create professional looking readme files for **GitHub** repositories.
 - Have a look at the code and readme files in this repository, I tried to keep everythin as clearly and well documented as possible.
 It might be a source for inspiration.

-## License
+## Licensing your code

-When making your code / repository public it is important that you include information on how you or how not you would like people to use your code.
-With many funding agencies these days you're reuquired to put your outputs into the public domain, so you would have to choose an appropiate license for it.
-If that sounds all confusing to you, check out the [Creative Commons Website](https://creativecommons.org/share-your-work/) and speak to your friends and colleagues.
+When making your code / repository public it is important that you include information on how, or how not, you would like people to use your code.
+With many funding agencies these days you're reuquired to put your outputs into the public domain.
+If that sounds confusing to you, check out the [Creative Commons Website](https://creativecommons.org/share-your-work/), consult google and speak to your friends or colleagues.

-**Git Hub** allows you to choose you from many license types when creating your new repository.
+**Git Hub** offers to add a license files of any possible type when creating your new repository.
+It can be a good idea to do so.
+I also like stating it in a general readme file.

 ## GitHub and scientific data storage